nojronatron/taskmaster/README.md

 - [X] Target Audience is 18+.
 - [X] Data Safety declares no data collection and no data shared with 3rd parties.
 - [X] Added custom icon file using Image Asset Studio.
+- [ ] Add App short and full descriptions.
+- [ ] Create and upload: Feature Graphic (1024x500px, 1MB PNG|JPG).
+- [ ] Create and upload: At least 2 320px to 3840px PHONE screenshots.
+- [ ] Create and upload: At least one 7-inch Tablet screenshot 320px to 3840px.
+- [ ] Create and upload: At least one 10-inch Tablet screenshot 320 to 3840px.

 #### A Note About setContentView Method Errors on Rename